bherbst/bryanherbst.com/_posts/2016-11-04-requesting-new-permssions-quirk.md

 the explanation of what a permission does for users.
 Hopefully this is all old news to you.

 However there is an interesting situation that merits a little more explanation.
-Let's say your app currently requests `ACCESS_COURSE_LOCATION`.
+Let's say your app currently requests `ACCESS_COARSE_LOCATION`.
 Your requirements have changed a little bit, and you now need `ACCESS_FINE_LOCATION`.
 What happens might not be quite what you expect.